Reference Guide beginner

 Assign a production batch to each order line

-For each product line in the order, link an existing planned batch or create a new one.
-The order line shows how many units are required and how many units the linked batch is expected to produce, so you can immediately see if the batch is sufficient.
+For each product line in the order, link an existing planned batch or schedule a new one.
+Make explicit how many units the linked batch is expected to produce versus how many are required by the order — the gap tells you immediately whether a second batch is needed.

 3

-The order view tracks committed units (allocated to specific orders) and available units (finished product not yet committed).
-This prevents you from selling the same product twice or committing to an order when production capacity is already full for that date window.
+Maintain a running view of committed units (allocated to specific orders) versus available units (finished product not yet committed).
+The view prevents you from selling the same product twice or accepting an order when production capacity is already full for the date window.

 4